-Everyone's heard about cooking and eating greens, and the connection to what's called soul food is familiar to anyone who knows much about food.
-The connection of collard and mustard greens to Southern cooking is iconic.
+Everyone's heard about cooking and eating greens; the connection to what's called "soul food" is familiar to anyone who knows much about food, and the inclusion of collard and mustard greens in Southern cooking is iconic.
 But what exactly are these greens?

 Collard greens are part of the cabbage family, with long leaves growing outward from a center axis.
 Kale, a current trendy vegetable with the foodies, is similar to collards but its leaves are curly and it has a much stronger flavor.
 Mustard greens, also a member of the cabbage family, look more fragile than kale, but they pack an even stronger punch.
 Mustard seeds come from this plant, but if you see seeds, don't buy that bunch.
 Mustard greens taste best without seeds, which are part of the plant's maturation process.

 - 2 pounds mustard greens (about 2 bunches)

 - Optional: dash crushed red pepper flakes

 Wash the mustard greens thoroughly in 2 or 3 changes of water, or until you can't feel any grit in the bottom of the sink.
 Trim off and discard thick stems, and chop them coarsely.